standrewsdigital/digital-pattern-library/README.md

 New web applications and webpages designed using the digital pattern library must be approved by the digital communications team before they are deployed to a production environment.

 All users who wish to use the DPL to build a product must first organise a kick-off meeting with the digital communications team.
 At this meeting rules and responsibilities will be agreed.
-Once they have been introduced to and understand the DPL and want to continue to use it they will be required to sign a memorandum of understanding.
+Once they have been introduced to and understand the DPL and want to continue to use it they will be required to sign a [memorandum of understanding](CONTRIBUTING-FORM.docx) (Word, 19KB).

 The memorandum of understanding will set out clear sign-off gateways, which require users to share the information architecture (IA) for web pages and/or workflow for web apps as well as plans for content management with the digital communications team before the DPL is used to build or prototype a product.